Sexaholics Anonymous: Group commitment to sobriety definition

-From the earliest attempts by Roy K to found SA in the 1970s, and throughout the history of SA, some members have sought to change the group's concept of sexual sobriety.
-This was an attempt to generalize marriage similar to the 12 Step concept from Step 3 of "God as you understand God".
+From the earliest attempts by Roy K. to found SA in the 1970s, and throughout the history of SA, some members have sought to change the group's concept of sexual sobriety.
+This was an attempt to generalize marriage similar to the 12 Step concept from Step 3 of "God as you understand God."
 It was an attempt to endorse as sexually sober, sexual activity by couples, not legally married, whether they be of the same or opposite sex.
 The fellowship did not accept this and, as a result, in 1991 some SA members and groups left SA to form Sexual Recovery Anonymous (SRA), citing the SA sobriety definition's lack of endorsement of same sex relationships and committed relationships.
-Murray R, one of the SRA founders had served on the SA General Service Board and had long attempted to change the SA sobriety definition to include committed relationships with either the same or opposite sex.
+Murray R., one of the SRA founders had served on the SA General Service Board and had long attempted to change the SA sobriety definition to include committed relationships with either the same or opposite sex.

 As early as 1991 Roy was writing to the fellowship regarding same-sex acting out.
-In an article titled Principles Corroborating SA's Interpretation of Sexual Sobriety Roy wrote, "Ever since attending the April 1986 and 1987 NYC Marathons, I have been examining my own assumptions in the same-sex area.
-That year I wrote a letter to a same-sex member sharing my thoughts; it now has the title "Recovery Reveals Our False Assumptions."
-That paper, which follows, gives reasons from within our common recovery experience why I believe we in SA should not endorse or validate, even indirectly, same-sex or "committed relationship" sexualizing in SA."
+In an article titled Principles Corroborating SA's Interpretation of Sexual Sobriety Roy wrote:

-In the section titled "The Great Same-Sex Controversy" Roy goes on to explain how society was divided on the "nature vs. nurture" argument about homosexuality, "Intense controversies rage about this issue in every area of modern life in highly polarized and publicized passion.
-It is one of the most explosive political issues of the day.
-Congress is divided.
-Religions and churches are divided.
-The Twelve Step program is divided.
-The same-sex culture itself is divided.
-The "experts" are divided.
-The point here is this: For SA to validate same-sex sexualizing in SA, even indirectly, would have us endorsing a highly controversial biological theory and political movement against our Tenth Tradition.
-If we validate same-sex sexualizing as normative for the sexaholic in recovery, and it turns out not to be normative, SA will have been promoting an untruth and doing a devilish disservice, supporting the problem instead of recovery.
-That's an awesome responsibility we're dealing with here—human lives!"
+In the section titled "The Great Same-Sex Controversy", Roy goes on to explain how society was divided on the "nature vs. nurture" argument about homosexuality: